Point of View

 Across product, strategy, and operational initiatives, one pattern appears consistently: organizations apply the same language, expectations, and project management approach to fundamentally different types of change.
 Some initiatives primarily require disciplined execution and delivery management.
 Others require sustained leadership engagement and a clear, shared vision for how the organization will operate once the work is complete.

-The failure mode is rarely effort or intent.
-It is a misclassification.
-When leadership expectations do not match the true demands of the work, friction emerges—often long before anyone can articulate why.
+When leadership expectations do not match the true demands of the work, friction emerges—often long before anyone can clearly articulate why.

 Two Questions That Clarify Digital and Organizational Change

-Instead of asking whether an initiative is “strategic” or “large,” leadership teams benefit from asking two more diagnostic questions:
+Instead of asking whether an initiative is “strategic” or “large,” leadership teams benefit from asking two more diagnostic questions.

+The first is the overall complexity of the work.
+Total complexity extends beyond technology to include systems, integrations, data dependencies, vendor coordination, cross-functional sequencing, governance requirements, and execution risk.
 This dimension determines how difficult the work is to deliver and what level of project management rigor and structural oversight is required.

+The second is how much the work will change how people operate day to day.
+Organizational disruption reflects changes in behavior, operating models, workflows, decision rights, incentives, and accountability.
 This dimension determines whether success depends primarily on execution or on sustained executive leadership and reinforcement after implementation.

-These two dimensions often move independently.
+These dimensions often move independently.
 Some initiatives are highly complex yet minimally disruptive to the business’s operations.
 Others appear straightforward yet fundamentally alter how teams work together.

 When these forces are separated, predictable patterns emerge.